-Leading up to opening, Bahlawanian earned a living by hosting live events.
-Tawse continues to conduct research for a celebrity biographer when she’s not working in Spice Station.
+Leading up to opening, Bahlawanian has been a lifetime producer in the entertainment industry and Tawse continues to conduct research for a celebrity biographer when she’s not working in Spice Station.

 The entire store is constructed from reclaimed wood, and the displays are former pallets.
 Jars decoratively display the spices on shelves.
-Options include Indian fenugreek, Canadian coriander, Egyptian dill weed, Syrian Aleppo pepper, Granada nutmeg and Szechuan peppercorns.
+Options include Indian fenugreek, Canadian coriander, Egyptian dill weed, Syrian Aleppo pepper, Granada nutmeg, Szechuan peppercorns and various items from around the world.

 Colorful index cards list the price, country of origin, uses and medicinal purposes, where applicable.
 The spices are ground free of charge, or you can take the whole pods, berries and seeds to go.

-The couple plans to host weekend events on the brick-lined patio, which features a trellis and goldfish fountain.
-They’ll have cooking demos, spice classes and foodie inspired gatherings.
+They host weekend events on the brick-lined patio, which features a trellis and goldfish fountain and invite celebrity chefs and mixologists for cooking demos, spice classes, home bar tending and foodie inspired gatherings.

 ” Every neighborhood should have access to purchasing the highest quality product at affordable prices.
 Our goal now is to facilitate this process.”